ahynap/hillOFbear/README.md

    - planning the project direction and schedule.
    - making a storyboard to make sure that team members are all on the same page.
 3. ***Problem Solving skills***
-   - prevent worst case scenarios and evaluate the option for decision-making. e.g. to prevent players from cheating (play for coin collecting), players must attain a goal (honey jar) before getting coin approve.
+   - prevent worst case scenarios and evaluate the option for decision-making e.g. to prevent players from cheating (play for coin collecting), players must attain a goal (honey jar) before getting coin approve.
 4. ***Collaboration skills***
    - respect team members opinions.
 5. ***Self-learning skills***